WLenhard/cNORM/README.md

 # cNorm

 The package cNorm provides methods for generating non-parametric regression based continuous standard scores, as f. e. for psychometric test development, biometrics (biological and (e. g. physiological growth curves), and screenings in the medical domain.
 It is based on the approach suggested by A. Lenhard et al. (2016).
+For an in-depth tutorial please consult the project homepage \url{https://www.psychometrica.de/cNorm_en.html}

 ## Approach